 We may disclose your personal information to:

-- our employees, contractors or service providers for the purposes of the operation of our website or to fulfil our functions (including considering applications for grants or funding).
-The third party service providers that we may disclose your personal information to include web hosting providers, IT systems administrators, spam filtering providers, mailing houses, couriers, payment processors, data entry service providers, electronic network administrators and professional advisors such as accountants, solicitors, business advisors and consultants;
+- our employees, contractors, consultants or service providers for the purposes of the operation of our website or to fulfil our functions (including considering applications for grants or funding);

-- other government departments and agencies, government ministers and their staff and advisors, departmental consultants and other advisors, but only where your personal information is relevant to their purpose or area of responsibility;
+- other government departments and agencies, government ministers and their staff and advisors, departmental consultants and other advisors, but only where disclosure is consistent with the purpose for which you provided the personal information;

-- any other organisation or agency for any authorised purpose with your express consent.
+- any other organisation or agency for any authorised purpose with your prior express consent.